Library & research

 Lawrence E Tanner, ‘The nature and use of the Westminster Abbey Muniments' in Transactions of the Royal Historical Society, 19 (1936), p.43-80.

 Barbara Harvey, Westminster Abbey and its Estates in the Middle Ages, 1977.

-These books discuss parts of the collection:
+Books that discuss parts of the collection

 Emma Mason, Westminster Abbey Charters 1066-c.1214, London Record Society 25 (1988).

 Barbara Harvey, Documents Illustrating the Rule of Walter de Wenlok, Abbot of Westminster, 1283-1307, Camden 4th series 2 (1965).